 The Steamship Authority provides year-round service from Woods Hole to Oaks Bluff.

 The ferry has limited space for motor vehicles, so you have to reserve space ahead of time if you intend to take your car with you.
+A reservation is not needed if you aren’t taking a car.

 Price for vehicles varies depending on the time of the year, as well as the size of the vehicle, so it’s best to check the Steamship Authority website for exact pricing.